SrivP/Notes/content/Trial/Trig.md

+---
+title: "Trig"
+tags:
+- Notes
+enableToc: false # do not show a table of contents on this page
+---

 - Congruent Triangles: are triangles that are the same in every aspect, (equal side lengths and equal angles)
 - Similar Triangles: are triangles that have same shape and equal angles but not necessarily same size